antaresproject/docs/docs/services/test_benchmark.md

 ## Setup

-Due to the fact that the class `Antares\Testbench\TestCase` overwrites the class `Illuminate\Foundation\Testing\TestCase` there might be a need to implement the logic in the `setUp` method.
-In order to achieve this, you have to call the `setUp` method of the base class, as it is shown below:
+Due to the fact that the class `Antares\Testbench\TestCase` overwrites the class `Illuminate\Foundation\Testing\TestCase` there might be a need to implement logic in the `setUp` method.
+In order to achieve this you have to call the base class' `setUp` method as it is shown below:

 ```php
 /**